 Sentiment analysis tools use Natural Language Processing (NLP) to examine pieces of text and automatically evaluate the overall feeling behind your customers’ messages, classifying them into positive, negative, or neutral.

 You can build your own sentiment analysis from scratch using open source libraries, but this process is quite demanding in terms of time and resources.
-Plus, you’ll need to have a deep understanding of coding and machine learning to build an effective and reliable sentiment analysis model.
+Plus, you’ll need experience in coding and machine learning to build an effective and reliable sentiment analysis model.

-Now that you understand what a sentiment analysis tool is and some of their benefits, let’s take a look at the top eight tools for sentiment analysis in 2019.
+Let’s take a look at the top eight tools for sentiment analysis in 2020.